-Palmer Motorsports Park (PMP) was envisioned as the "flagship" track of the Sports Car Club of America (SCCA) New England Region (NER SCCA).
-Following the path of other regions, NER SCCA created NER Investments, LLC to own and operate PMP.
+Palmer Motorsports Park (PMP) was initially envisioned as the "flagship" racetrack of the New England Region of the Sports Car Club of America (NER SCCA).
+As other SCCA regions had done, NER SCCA formed an LLC, NER Investments, to build and operate PMP.

-After professional review and public hearings, the Palmer Planning board issued a permit on December 7, 2007.
-Shortly thereafter, NER SCCA signed an agreement with a developer who made changes: a new circuit layout, a hotel & restaurant, private garages, and a large visitor center, which were approved by the Palmer Planning Board in 2009.
+In 2007, after professional review and public hearings, the Palmer Planning Board granted NER Investments a special permit.
+In 2008, an agreement with a developer led to subsequent changes: a revised track layout and the addition of a hotel, restaurant, private garages, and large visitor center, which the Palmer Planning Board approved in 2009.

-Whiskey Hill Raceway at Palmer Motorsports Park features a 2.3-mile, 40-foot wide road course with 190 feet of elevation, 14 turns, and spectacular vistas — views extend beyond Pioneer Valley into Connecticut, New York, Vermont, and New Hampshire.
-Road & Track magazine has named Palmer Motorsports Park one of the top 10 racetracks to drive in North America.
+Palmer Motorsports Park’s Whiskey Hill Raceway features a 2.3-mile, 40-foot wide road course with 190 feet of vertical elevation, 14 turns, and breathtaking vistas — views beyond Pioneer Valley extend into Connecticut, New York, Vermont, and New Hampshire.
+Road & Track magazine has named PMP one of the top 10 racetracks to drive in North America.